ingcoder/Pretrained-Image-Classifier/README.md

  DATE CREATED: 11/12/2018
  This project was done as part of the Udacity pone degree program "AI Programming with Python"

- I used an already developed Python classifier to identify dog breeds.
+ ## Description
+This is a script to identify images of dog breeds using a pretrained classifier. that was trained on 1.2 million images from ImageNet.

- The classifier used a deep learning model (convolutional neural network, short CNN).
+The classifier uses threi different deep learning models (convolutional neural network, short CNN):

- The CNNs were trained on 1.2 million images from ImageNet.

- I explored three different CNN architectures (AlexNet, VGG and ResNET) and determine which is best for the application.

- To determine the best algorithm (CNN architecture) I measured the time it took for the programs to run and the

- prediction accuracy.
+- AlexNet
+- VGG16
+- ResNET18
+The best model for the application will be determined by measuring performance time and prediction accuracy.